kaquoc/V_League/README.md

 A test branch call 'dev', where collaborator would work on before submitting a pull request

-Features will be work on dev branch, once consider stable, it can be merge onto the main branch.
+Features will be work on dev branch, once consider stable, it can be merge onto the main branch by creating a pull request.

-### Ubuntu Command Line for Setting Up PostgresSQL

-Updating current repository for Ubuntu
-    sudo apt-get upgrade

-Installing postgresSQL for Ubuntu
-    sudo apt-get install postgresql postgresql-contrib

-View action that can be done
-    service postgresql

-Setting postgresql to be online
-    sudo /etc/init.d/postgresql start
+### API GET command

+    /GET/standings       - return the current standing table sorted by points

+    /GET/teams           - return the teams in alphabetical order

+    /GET/players         - return list of all players currently registered in the league

+    /GET/players/"team_name"     - return list of all players currently in "team_name"

+    /GET/fixtures        - return all fixtures in the league for 2022/2023 season